Innmind/documentation/docs/getting-started/app/http.md

 This example will send back the image at `images/some-image.png`.
 If the image is not found then it will throw an exception.

 ??? note
     The `main` function will catch all thrown exceptions and will return an empty `500` response.
-This is done to make sure not stack trace is ever shown to a user.
+This is done to make sure no stack trace is ever shown to a user.

     During development if you want to see the exception you can catch all exceptions yourself and use `filp/whoops` to render it.
 Or you can use [Innmind's framework](../framework/index.md) and its [profiler](../framework/profiler.md).